Who We Are

 Tom Settlemire is a professor emeritus of the Biology and Chemistry Departments, Bowdoin College.
 He has BS and MS degrees from Ohio State University and a PhD in biochemistry from North Carolina State University.
 He has published over 30 scientific articles and a textbook in the areas of immunology and microbiology.
 He served as Vice Chair of the Governor’s Agricultural Advisory Council from 1979 to 1987 and is co-founder of the Downtown Farmers Market in Brunswick.
 Along with his family, Tom operated a sheep and vegetable farm in Brunswick from 1970 to 2005.
 He has been a long time member of the Brunswick-Topsham Land Trust where he has served on several committees and twice as president.
 He has kept his roots in Brunswick by continuing to own and manage farm and tree growth land while living in Yarmouth.

-Vicki Skydell has been an active participant in the Merrymeeting Food Council’s work since its planning sessions in 2015.
+Vicki Skydell* has been an active participant in the Merrymeeting Food Council’s work since its planning sessions in 2015.
 For six years, she was part of the Steering Committee at Slow Money Maine Network, helping to facilitate connections among farmers, food entrepreneurs, funders, and mentors.
-She has volunteered with the Midcoast Hunger Prevention Program for several years, as well as the Merrymeeting Gleaners in the last three years.
+She has volunteered with the Midcoast Hunger Prevention Program for several years, as well as the Merrymeeting Gleaners.
 Vicki has been active in her hometown of Bath, where she supports, through the Kennebec Estuary Land Trust, the LOCAL Garden, an outdoor classroom which grows food for local hunger relief organizations, as well as Good Food for Bath, a hyperlocal effort to boost the access to good food in her community.
 Vicki is thrilled to work with the creative and dedicated people she has met through the above mentioned initiatives, working to put more Maine food on more Maine plates.

 Justin Strasburger serves as Executive Director of Full Plates Full Potential, a systems-change non-profit focused on ending child hunger in Maine through strengthening and expanding child nutrition programs.
 Justin is a firm believer in the power and possibility that comes from combining potential with the spark of opportunity, and has spent his career working to dismantle broken systems and structures, in order to ensure that opportunity exists for all, and not just the privileged.
 He graduated from Bowdoin College with a degree in Government, and received a M.S. in Nonprofit Management & Leadership from Northeastern University.
 Justin lives in Brunswick where he spends as much time as possible in the outdoors with his wife Rebekah, and their two young sons.